Skelf-Research/zviz/docs/enforcement-model.md

 # Enforcement Model

 ZigViz enforces policy by composing multiple kernel mechanisms with a minimal Zig broker.
 The objective is deny-by-default at every layer.
+Policy outcomes are defined in `docs/threat-model.md`.

 ## Layer A: Containment